deciduously/music/post.md

 #### A Little Music Theory

 Sound is a continuous spectrum of frequency, but when we make music deliberatly we tend to use scales to pick which frequency to use.
-To start, though, we need some sort of standard, and the world has settled on [440hz](https://en.m.wikipedia.org/wiki/A440_(pitch_standard)) (or the "Stuttgart Pitch"), which is the A above Middle C.  If you're a musicion, you may own a tuner that marks 440 specifically.
+To start, though, we need some sort of standard, and the world has settled on [440hz](https://en.m.wikipedia.org/wiki/A440_(pitch_standard)) (also denotedd "A440", sometimes called the "Stuttgart Pitch"), which is the A above Middle C on a piano:

+TODO piano diagram of A440

+If you're a musician you may own a tuner that marks 440Hz specifically.
 This pitch is used for calibrating musical instruments and tuning a group, and we'll use it as a baseline constant for calculating frequencies.

-A [scale](https://en.wikipedia.org/wiki/Scale_(music)) is a series of notes (frequencies).
+A [scale](https://en.wikipedia.org/wiki/Scale_(music)) is a series of notes (frequencies) defined in terms of successive intrvals from a base note.
 The smallest of these is called a [semitone](https://en.wikipedia.org/wiki/Semitone), or minor second.
 A major scale, also known as [Ionian mode](https://en.m.wikipedia.org/wiki/Mode_(music)), falls into a category called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range consists of five whole steps, which is two semitones or a [major second](https://en.wikipedia.org/wiki/Major_second) and two half steps (semitones):

 ```txt
 whole, whole, half, whole, whole, whole, half